NazmulHasanNihal/NazmulHasanNihal/README.md

-## I'm Fullstack Data Scientist
+## I'm an Fullstack Data Scientist

-⚡ I'm **Md Nazmul**, aspiring Data Scientist with a strong academic background in Computer Science, eager to apply theoretical knowledge to real-world problems.
+⚡ I'm **Md Nazmul**, an aspiring Data Scientist with a strong academic background in Computer Science, eager to apply theoretical knowledge to real-world problems.
 Proficient in Python, R, and SQL, with hands-on experience in data analysis, machine learning, and data visualization through projects.
-Skilled in leveraging tools like Pandas, NumPy, Scikit-learn, and Tableau to extract insights and build predictive models.
-A quick learner with a passion for continuous improvement, committed to developing innovative solutions to complex challenges.
-Seeking an opportunity to contribute to data-driven decision-making and grow within a dynamic team.
+I am skilled in leveraging tools like Pandas, NumPy, Scikit-learn, and Tableau to extract insights and build predictive models.
+A quick learner with a passion for continuous improvement committed to developing innovative solutions to complex challenges and seeking an opportunity to contribute to data-driven decision-making and grow within a dynamic team.